toastheo/MediaDownloader/README.md

 ## License

 ### MediaDownloader License
-This project is licensed under the [MIT License](https://opensource.org/license/mit/).
+This project is licensed under the [MIT-License](https://opensource.org/license/mit/).

 ### ffmpeg License:
-Please note that this software uses ffmpeg, which is a separate software not covered by the Unlicense of MediaDownloader. ffmpeg is licensed under the LGPL-2.1 (or later) or GPL-2.0 (or later) licenses, depending on the build configuration.
+Please note that this software uses ffmpeg, which is a separate software not covered by the MIT-License of MediaDownloader. ffmpeg is licensed under the LGPL-2.1 (or later) or GPL-2.0 (or later) licenses, depending on the build configuration.
 This affects the redistribution of ffmpeg in binary form.

 For detailed information on ffmpeg licensing, please visit https://www.ffmpeg.org/legal.html.

-### Important Notice:
-By using MediaDownloader, you agree to comply with the licensing terms of ffmpeg.
-It is the user's responsibility to ensure compliance with these terms.

 ## Acknowledgments
 Thanks to the developers of Costury.Fody and Youtube.Explode for their fantastic libaries.